mathspp/mathspp/pages/04.about/default.en.md

 You can also share this website with your friends, colleagues, communities you are a part of, so that it reaches more people who want to learn mathematics and programming.

-Finally, if you believe this is a very important project and/or if you would like to make a material contribution, you can consider [supporting me on Patreon][patreon].
+Finally, if you believe in the quality and importance of this project, and/or if you would like to make a material contribution to help support the costs of running this project, you can consider [supporting me on Patreon][patreon].

 ### The Technologies Used